NUbots/NUbots/modules/support/NUbugger/README.md

 ## Consumes

-* `messages::DarwinSensors` containing sensor data
+* `message::DarwinSensors` containing sensor data
-* `messages::Image` containing a frame from the camera
+* `message::Image` containing a frame from the camera

 ## Dependencies